 Volkstrauertag, Remembrance Day in Germany

-First held in its current form in November 1952, on the second from last Sunday before Advent, it is the end of the ecclesiastical year and a part of the period in Germany which traditionally concentrates on thoughts of death, time and eternity, known as "Stillen Tagen".
+First held in its current form in November 1952, on the second from last Sunday before Advent, it's the end of the ecclesiastical year and a part of the period in Germany that by tradition concentrates on thoughts of death, time and eternity, known as "Stillen Tagen".
 Quiet Days.

 As the Catholic Church already celebrated All Souls Day on November 2nd as their day for remembering the dead, and the Protestant Church Totensonntag, Sunday of the Dead, also known as Eternity Sunday, Ewigkeitsonntag, on the Sunday before Advent, it was decided Volkstrauertag should be held on the second Sunday of Lent, in either February or March, depending on where it fell that year.

 As this was during Passiontide it met the approval of both church communities.

 But in 1934 "People's Day of Mourning" was renamed Heldengedenktag, basically "Heroes Remembrance Day", by the Nazis under the Reich's Minister of Propaganda Joseph Goebbels, and turned from a day of mourning and solidarity to one of celebration.
 It continued to be held in this form until a few weeks before the end of WWII in 1945.